Mick Jagger: 1960s

 For the Rolling Stones, the duo wrote "The Last Time", the group's third No. 1 single in the UK, based on "This May Be the Last Time", a traditional Negro spiritual song recorded by the Staple Singers in 1955.
 Jagger and Richards also wrote their first international hit, "(I Can't Get No) Satisfaction".
 It established the Rolling Stones' image as defiant troublemakers in contrast to the Beatles as "lovable moptop[s]".
 Jagger told Stephen Schiff in a 1992 Vanity Fair profile: I wasn't trying to be rebellious in those days; I was just being me.
 I wasn't trying to push the edge of anything.
-I'm being me and ordinary, the guy from suburbia who sings in this band, but someone older might have thought it was just the most awful racket, the most terrible thing, and where are we going if this is music?...
+I'm being me and ordinary, the guy from suburbia who sings in this band, but someone older might have thought it was just the most awful racket, the most terrible thing, and where are we going if this is music? ...
 But all those songs we sang were pretty tame, really.
 People didn't think they were, but I thought they were tame.

-The group released several successful albums, including Out of Our Heads, Aftermath, and Between the Buttons.
-In 1967, Jagger, Richards, and Jones were hounded by authorities over their recreational drug use, after News of the World ran a three-part feature entitled "Pop Stars and Drugs: Facts That Will Shock You".
-The series described alleged LSD parties hosted by the Moody Blues attended by top stars including the Who's Pete Townshend and Cream's Ginger Baker, and alleged admissions of drug use by leading pop musicians.
-The first article targeted Donovan, who was raided and charged soon after.
+The group's early albums, including Out of Our Heads, Aftermath, and Between the Buttons, were successful commercially.
+In 1967, Jagger, Richards, and Jones were hounded by authorities over their recreational drug use after the News of the World published a three-part feature, "Pop Stars and Drugs: Facts That Will Shock You".
+The feature described alleged LSD parties hosted by the Moody Blues and attended by the Who's Pete Townshend and Cream's Ginger Baker, and alleged admissions of drug use by leading pop musicians.
+The first article targeted Donovan, who was raided and charged soon after the feature aired.
 The second instalment, published on 5 February, targeted the Rolling Stones.

-A reporter who contributed to the story spent an evening at the exclusive London club Blaise's, where a member of the Rolling Stones allegedly took several Benzedrine tablets, displayed a piece of hashish and invited his companions back to his flat for a "smoke".
-The article claimed this was Mick Jagger, but it turned out to be a case of mistaken identity; the reporter had in fact been eavesdropping on Brian Jones.
-Two days after the article was published Jagger filed a writ for libel against the News of the World.
+A reporter who contributed to the story spent an evening at the London club Blaise's, where a member of the Rolling Stones allegedly took several Benzedrine tablets, displayed a piece of hashish, and invited his companions back to his flat for a "smoke".
+The article claimed this was Mick Jagger, but it turned out to be a case of mistaken identity; the reporter had been eavesdropping on Brian Jones.
+Two days after the article was published, Jagger filed a writ for libel against the News of the World.